Apoorv404/Apoorv404.github.io/README.md

     ```bash
     npm run dev
      ```
-4. Open your browser and navigate to `http://localhost:3000` to view the website.
+4. Open your browser and navigate to `http://localhost:5173` to view the website.
 ## Deployment
-To deploy the website to GitHub Pages, run the following command:
+Deployment is automated via GitHub Actions.

+On every push to the `main` branch:

+- The project is built using Vite

+- The `dist/` folder is deployed to the `gh-pages` branch

+You can also manually deploy using:
 ```bash
 npm run deploy
 ```
-Make sure to configure the `homepage` field in `package.json` with your GitHub Pages URL.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.